Dutch Brazil: Population of Dutch Brazil

 Map of Pernambuco and Itamaraca showing slaves working on a sugar plantation in the Dutch colony, 1643.

-Although there were Dutch immigrants to Brazil, the majority of the population was Portuguese and Brazilian-born Portuguese, African slaves, and Amerindians, with Dutch rule an overlay on pre-existing social groups.
-The colony of Dutch Brazil had a difficult time of attracting Dutch colonists to immigrate and colonize Brazil, as the main attraction of the colony was the extreme riches one could reap from starting a sugar plantation, as it was one of the few major market exporters of sugar to Europe at the time.
-This would also most likely entail the buying of African slaves, and as such only rich men could afford to start a plantation.
+Although there were Dutch emigrants to Brazil, the majority of the population was Portuguese and Brazilian-born Portuguese, African slaves, and Amerindians, with Dutch rule an overlay on pre-existing social groups.
+Dutch Brazil had difficulty in attracting Dutch colonists, as the main attraction of the colony was the wealth one could gain from a sugar plantation, as Brazil was a major supplier of sugar to Europe.
+Since this would also entail buying African slaves, only a rich man could afford to start a plantation.

 There was also very significant risk with border contention and skirmish with the Portuguese from the parts of Brazil still under their control and the nonexistent loyalty of the local Portuguese to the Dutch colony.
-Most of the Dutchmen employed in the Dutch West India Company went back to the Netherlands after they were relieved of duty and did not stay to settle the colony.
-As such, the Dutch were a ruling minority with a Portuguese and Brazilian-born Portuguese population.
-The Dutch settlers were divided into two separate groups, the first of which was known as dienaren (servants).
-The dienaren were soldiers, bureaucrats, and calvinist ministers employed by the GWC.
+Most of the Dutchmen employed by the Dutch West India Company went back to the Netherlands after they were relieved of duty and did not stay to settle the colony.
+The Dutch were a ruling minority over a predominantly Portuguese-speaking population.
+The Dutch colonists were divided into two separate groups, the first of which was known as dienaren (servants).
+The dienaren were soldiers, officials, and Calvinist ministers employed by the GWC.

-Vrijburghers (freemen) – or vrijluiden – were the second group of Dutch settlers who did not fit into the category of dienaaren.
-The vrijburghers were mostly soldiers formerly employed by the GWC but who then began to settle down as farmers or engenho lords.
-Others who did not fit the vrijburgher or dienaren categories included Dutch who left the Netherlands to find a new life in Nieuw Holland as traders.
+Vrijburgheren ("free gentlemen") – or vrijluiden – were the second group of Dutch settlers who did not fit into the category of dienaren.
+The vrijburgheren were mostly soldiers formerly employed by the GWC, who later settled as farmers or engenho lords.
+Others who did not fit the vrijburgher or dienar categories included Dutch who left the Netherlands to find a new life in Nieuw Holland as traders.
 Most trade in Nieuw Holland was under the control of this group.